yiisoft/docs/guide/en/structure/middleware.md

 ];
 ```

-In the above when configuring routing, we are binding `/basic-auth` URL to a chain of middeware consisting of basic
+In the above when configuring routing, we are binding `/basic-auth` URL to a chain of middleware consisting of basic
 authentication, and the action itself.
 A chain is a special middleware that executes all the middleware it is configured
 with.